Fauna v10 Python client driver (current)

 client.query(query);

-Passed variables are encoded to an appropriate type and passed to Fauna’s HTTP API.
+The driver encodes interpolated variables to an appropriate FQL type and uses the wire protocol to pass the query to the Core HTTP API’s Query endpoint.
 This helps prevent injection attacks.

-# Use the subquery in another FQL query
+# Use the fragment in another FQL query.

 Pagination

-Use paginate() to iterate a set that contains more than one page of results. paginate() accepts the same Query options as query().
+Use paginate() to iterate through a Set that contains more than one page of results. paginate() accepts the same Query options as query().

 # Adjust `pageSize()` size as needed.